Do Dark Matter and Dark Energy exist? Universal Field Cosmology's new theory of gravity makes them unnecessary

 How Backward Through Time Particles (BTTPs) Explain Gravity

 The attractive strong and weak nuclear forces and electromagnetic forces between basic particles (BPs) hold together the structures of matter, and as a result resolve themselves over very tiny distances.
 This theory proposes, however, that the repulsive forces between BTTPs and BPs, though they are the same forces operating in reverse, can operate at much greater distances, since these repelling forces do not resolve themselves within the structure of matter, but operate between two complementary domains of matter: forward through time and backward through time.
 The ability of these forces to operate at large distances across these domains leads to an explanation of how gravity works.
-(Note that it is at this point that Universal Field Cosmology brings into its sight the long-sought-after unification of quantum and gravitational forces.)
+(Note that it is at this point that Universal Field Cosmology brings into its sight the long-sought-after unification of quantum and gravitational forces - but more on this later in this article.)

 When examined, it becomes clear that the way “backward through time particles” are deflected by, and repel, ordinary particles of matter (BPs) causes particles of matter to be forced toward each other, and so apparently be attracted to each other in the way we see gravity work.
 It turns out that the gravitational force between two objects of ordinary matter is proportional to the net angle that the “backward through time particles” (BTTPs) are deflected by them when passing them, and that this angle of deflection is exactly half the angle of deflection of light passing the same object.
 This is a very small angle — for an object as huge as our sun it is only about 0.875 seconds of arc.
 This angle of deflection is effectively reduced by the “splay,” (turning outward, see Fig 7, below) arising from the curvature of the universe, between two objects moving forward in time.
 When, at great distances from each other, this “splay” between two objects exceeds the deflection of the BTTPs, the gravitational attraction between the objects will become a repulsion.
 The following two diagrams are a rough illustration of how this gravitational attraction and repulsion work according to this theory, as BTTPs and BPs of matter repel each other: